bpype/blender-studio-pipeline/docs/addons/cloudrig/introduction.md

 If you don't like the collections that CloudRig assigns the generated bones to by default, you can customize them in the [Bone Organization](organizing-bones#organizing-bones-1) parameters, which are only visible when [Advanced Mode](cloudrig-types#advaned-mode) is enabled.

+## Making Tweaks
+If you're rigging a character with specific needs, you will most likely end up needing a fine level of control over the rig.
+There are three primary ways to do this:
+- The [Bone Copy](cloudrig-types#bone-copy) component lets you copy bones to the metarig with all their constraints, bone shape, and other settings.
+- The [Bone Tweak](cloudrig-types#bone-tweak) component lets you tweak individual aspects of a bone that CloudRig generates for you, as long as the bone name matches.
+- The [Post-Generation Script](generator-parameters#post-generation-script) feature lets you run a script whenever you generate the rig, allowing you to make completely arbitrary procedural changes, but this does require familiarity with Python.

+## Efficient Workflow
+If you enjoy an efficient workflow that lets you focus on the actual work rather than searching for buttons and objects, I highly recommend reading through the [Workflow Boosters](workflow-enhancements) page.
+CloudRig comes with a bunch of built-in hotkeys and pie menus to let you work faster.

+Additionally, I recommend checking out my other rigging-related extensions, [Easy Weight](../easy_weight) and [Pose Shape Keys](../pose_shape_keys).